kapraran/vu-debug-gui/README.md

 ## Example

-In the following example, you can see how easy is to create a number of controls
+In the following example, you can see how easy it is to create a number of controls:

 ```lua
 require "__shared/DebugGUI"